gulshanyadav26/gulshanyadav26/README.md

 🎓 **MBA in Finance & IT** | 📊 Aspiring Business Analyst | 🧠 Lifelong Learner

 Welcome to my GitHub!
 I'm passionate about finance, data analysis, and leveraging technology to solve real-world business problems.
-Currently pursuing my MBA from **IIMT College of Engineering,Greater Noida**, I’ve developed a strong foundation in financial reporting, budgeting, compliance, and business analytics.
+Currently pursuing my MBA from **IIMT College of Engineering, Greater Noida**, I’ve developed a strong foundation in financial reporting, budgeting, compliance, and business analytics.

 ---